What kinds of funds support LBC operations? The Flavors of Money

 : Simple appeals for a restoration to past funding levels are unlikely to be compelling unless they explicitly address any overall University and College budget cuts that have occurred in the meantime.

 Your engagement with LBC Alumni Relations and Development (aka Advancement) is extremely important for the college and our students.
-Mark Johnston
+Danielle Parish

-If you receive a grant, publish a book or major article, have a media interview, win an award, or teach a special, unusual course, tell Mark
+If you receive a grant, publish a book or major article, have a media interview, win an award, or teach a special, unusual course, tell Danielle

-If your recent topics course or scholarly work may be of interest to a foundation or corporation, tell Mark
+If your recent topics course or scholarly work may be of interest to a foundation or corporation, tell Danielle

 .
 The College is very interested in building strong relationships with external partners, and these often start by identifying specific projects on topics of mutual interest.
 Your recent article, senior seminar, or student event may be the link that starts a productive conversation with a new partner.

-If one of your students has significant need for a scholarship, tell Mark
+If one of your students has significant need for a scholarship, tell Danielle

-If one of your students is seeking a research internship, tell Mark
+If one of your students is seeking a research internship, tell Danielle

 .
-His contacts with LBC alumni may help match that student with an internship program in their field of study.
+Her contacts with LBC alumni may help match that student with an internship program in their field of study.

-If you realize that certain resources (e.g., major equipment, special materials, new learning space) could truly transform your courses or Briggs's ability to foster student retention and success, tell Mark
+If you realize that certain resources (e.g., major equipment, special materials, new learning space) could truly transform your courses or Briggs's ability to foster student retention and success, tell Danielle

 .
-Having this specific information on hand is invaluable as he and the Dean communicate with potential donors about gifts that could have a major impact on Briggs students.
+Having this specific information on hand is invaluable as she and the Dean communicate with potential donors about gifts that could have a major impact on Briggs students.

-If you would like to make a donation of any size to LBC, tell Mark
+If you would like to make a donation of any size to LBC, tell Danielle

 .
 Faculty and staff support of the College is extremely important, not only because of the direct impact each dollar makes, but also because these gifts show a strong community spirit that inspires other donors.